zalibhai2121/VisionFinal/README.md

 4/27 - created label maker for the nn, and started training data -- M
 --- can use corner detection to help detect what alphabet we are using -- Z

-5/02 - pair programming commiting through zainabalibhai
+5/02 - pair/mob programming commiting through zainabalibhai

 5/7 - Working on adding camera input -- M

+5/10 - I just remembered we were supposed to update this as we go....
+Guess who forgot???
+Whoops --G